 - Christian Schmidhofer – Schmidhofer´s four DVD set is worth the price.
 He also has a nice way of teaching, methodically walking you through each exercise.
 I´d really prefer to have the videos digitally, as my first DVD has already gotten damaged.

 - Henrik Andersen – in addition to all of the free material Andersen gives away on Youtube, his for-a-cost videos are a worthwhile expenditure.
 And unlike Schmidhofer´s, they´re digital downloads.

 - John McLaughlin The Gateway to Rhythm – McLaughlin has been cited as one of the earliest and most ardent propoents of konnakol in the west.
-I´ve only just ordered this DVD from Amazon, so I´ll update soon on my thoughts.
+This DVD is fairly basic, and perhaps a nice thing as an intro to a musician.

 - Solkattu Manual: An Introduction to the Rhythmic Language of South Indian Music – I´ve found this book a tad difficult to follow, but there is also a whole set of free videos that you can download here.

 - Lisa Young – an Australian vocalist, Young wrote her PHD thesis on konnakol.
 She has created quite a few YouTube videos, as well as made her thesis freely available online.